h182037/Group-1-Inforum/README.md

 ## Tasks

-The tasks below has been separated out, for you
+The tasks below has been separated out, and marked with their *approximate* weight.

 ### Task 0 – Authentication (2 points)